Graceful Degradation

 1. Committee (Leaf 1, 2-of-3 multisig) recovers the inscription to a new key's vault

-2. Admin deploys new L2 contracts from the new key
+2. Admin creates new L2 process instances from the new key

 3. This is the hardest recovery — the committee backstop is the last resort